 Again, if we look back at data from previous years, we can see the average time on market – 17 days – means homes are selling faster than a normal pace.

 The Realtors Confidence Index from NAR also shows a drop in the average number of offers homes are receiving in August, and many headlines may simply focus there without providing the important context (see graph below):

 Again, it’s important to compare today’s market to trends from recent years.
 Currently, the average number of offers per listing is higher than 39 of the previous 45 months.
 That means the likelihood of a bidding war on your home is still high.
 And the number of offers your house receives can have a major influence on the final sale price.

 So, Is the Market Slowing Down?

-Don't let headlines make you rethink listing your home this fall.
+Don’t let headlines make you rethink listing your home this fall.
 Selling today means you can still take advantage of high buyer demand, multiple offers, and a quick sale.
-If you're thinking of selling your house, lets connect and discuss why this fall is the perfect time to do so.
+If you’re considering selling your house, this fall is the perfect time to do so.